ORANGE OLIVE OIL CAKE

 3. Beat the eggs into the sugar and whisk until pale and thick.
 Add the milk, olive oil and juice of the oranges and stir well.

 4. In a separate bowl, sift the flour and make a well.
 Slowly add the wet ingredients to the flour, mixing until just blended.
 Do not over mix.
+The mixture should be the consistency of thickened cream, if it seems to thin, sift in a little extra flour.
 Pour into prepared tin.

-5. Bake in the preheated oven until golden and a skewer comes out clean (approximately 35-40 minutes).
+5. Bake in the preheated oven until golden and a skewer comes out clean (depending on your oven, this can be anywhere from 40 minutes to 1 hour).
+If the cake is beginning to brown and is still wobbly, cover with tin foil to prevent it burning.
 Cool slightly in tin and turn out to completely cool before serving.